Infygo/Coyo/README.md

 *Method2*
 - Download / clone the project from Git
-- Open command prompt - change directory to the Kollex-automation-master/Automation
+- Open command prompt - change directory to the Coyo folder
 - mvn compile

 (To run the test in chrome use the command below in command prompt)